hashicorp/terraform-website/content/source/docs/enterprise/private/preflight-installer.html.md

 #### Egress

-The following hostnames are accessed online mode:
+The following hostnames are accessed in online mode:

 * api.replicated.com
 * get.replicated.com